 Hi!
 I’m Natalia, a Latina therapist who works with adults (18+) navigating chronic illness, disability, chronic pain, and trauma in Texas and Massachusetts.
 Many of the people I support are balancing complex medical conditions, caregiving responsibilities, and the long-term effects of medical, intergenerational, or childhood trauma.

-If you’re used to pushing through symptoms, advocating for yourself in healthcare settings, or carrying responsibilities for others while feeling overwhelmed yourself, therapy can be a place where you finally don’t have to do it all alone.
+If you’re used to pushing through symptoms, advocating for yourself in healthcare settings or in the world, or carrying responsibilities for others while feeling overwhelmed yourself, therapy can be a place where you finally don’t have to do it all alone.

-I’m especially passionate about working with adults who are BIPOC (Black, Indigenous, or People of Color), neurodivergent, and/or queer, whose identities shape how they experience illness, disability, stress, and healing.
-I also work extensively with individuals who have experienced medical trauma, including feeling dismissed, misunderstood, or overwhelmed within healthcare systems.
+I especially enjoy working with adults who are BIPOC (Black, Indigenous, and People of Color), neurodivergent, queer, first-generation, or whose identities shape the way they experience healthcare, stress, relationships, and healing.

-With over ten years of experience working in medical and community settings, I bring a holistic, trauma-informed, and culturally attuned approach to therapy.
-My background includes supporting immigrant communities, college-aged and working adults, and BIPOC clients and caregivers within integrated healthcare environments.
-Therapy with me is collaborative and paced, meeting you where you are without pressure to “push through” or minimize your experience.
+With over ten years of experience in medical and community mental health settings, I bring a holistic, trauma-informed, and culturally attuned approach to therapy.
+My background includes supporting immigrant communities, first gen college students, working adults, caregivers, and diverse clients within healthcare clinics and hospitals.
+Alongside my clinical experience, I also bring lived experience as a child of immigrants with chronic illness and disability into my work.

 Cancer & Survivorship